Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Case Study

-As demonstrated in the table, Bayesian BLSTM performs similar to LSTM (with \textit{tanh}) for larger training datasets and stationary time series, i.e., with 10 years of data for AEP.
+As demonstrated in the table, Bayesian BLSTM performs similar to LSTM (with \textit{tanh}) for larger training datasets and stationary time-series, i.e., with 10 years of data for AEP.
 However, for non-stationary and smaller training samples, Bayesian BLSTM provides the best results by achieving the least error value, as reflected in Table \ref{main}.
 It should be noted that from point forecasting methods, RNN with \textit{Relu} gives second best results in terms of lower error values.
 In addition, Bayesian BLSTM provides PIs for future predictions and forecasts with more accuracy in relation to the ground truth, as reflected in Fig. \ref{BLSTM}.
 RNN and LSTM have less error as compared to the statistical ARIMA and traditional ML methods such as SVR.
 For AEP dataset, LSTM is performing better with larger samples.
 For smaller sample size, RNN demonstrates less error and computational cost.
 Models with \textit{tanh} function perform better with uniform data, such as the AEP dataset.
 However, with higher variability and seasonal trends, i.e, for the Victorian dataset, \textit{Relu} performs better as it sparsely activates neurons rather than activating all neurons at the same time.
 Furthermore, datasets with more samples tend to train better and yield greater accuracy.
 In addition, ARIMA takes a longer time to train for larger datasets and thus, fails to generate the output.
 SVR with \textit{linear} kernel has less error compared to SVR with \textit{rbf} kernel.
 When dataset has linearly separable features, \textit{linear} kernel will be sufficient to achieve superior performance.

-Table \ref{pinball} displays the pinball scores given by Bayesian ANN and Bayesian BLSTM for different data sizes.
-It can be inferred from the values that in case of more data and hence larger training set, pinball score is lower indicating the improvement in accuracy.
+Tables \ref{Pinball} and \ref{winkler} display the Pinball and Winkler scores, respectively given by Bayesian ANN and Bayesian BLSTM for different data sizes.
+It can be inferred from the values that in case of more data and hence larger training set, scores are lower indicating the improvement in accuracy.
 Also, Bayesian BLSTM outperforms Bayesian ANN with the help of extensive training capability of bidirectional layer.

 Fig. \ref{error} reflects the comparison graphs of errors observed by forecasting methods considered in Table \ref{main} with respect to each sample size.
 It can be inferred from the figures that for point forecasting, standard DL methods provide least error irrespective of the data size and variability.
 However for PDL forecasting, Bayesian BLSTM outperforms all the other comparative methods and generate PIs.